samschirmer/private-die/README.md

 This is going to be distributed (for free) to backers of our impending Kickstarter campaign to launch the physical version of the board game.

+8/7/2015:
+I finished up the player character modules, and all the baseline detectives that will ship with the physical game are now included in this demo.
+I still have a lot of cleanup to do, as far as the CLI output is concerned.

 7/27/2015:
 Added rules and fixed some weird bugs.
 Also, it turns out that this completely shits itself when you try to run it on an older Mac.
 It was probably running Ruby 1.9, which I'm not concerned about supporting at this time, but it's something I'm looking into a bit in case it was running 2.0+.